-The new air circuit-breakers SACE Emax 2 can be used both as main circuit-breaker in low voltage distribution and as protection circuit-breakers for alternating current electrical machinery.
+Emax air circuit-breakers can be used both as general protection circuit-breakers, as well as protective circuit-breakers for electrical machinery.

-In addition to protection, ABB circuit-breakers offer communication availability (see Figure 25), which are particularly suitable for automation, control, measurements, grid analysis, and energy savings.
+In addition to the protection performances, ABB circuitbreakers offer communication availability (see Figure 25), which is particularly suitable for automation, measures, grid analysis and energy saving.